janet-dev/janet-dev/README.md

 - 🌱 I am currently learning how to build full stack web applications with **Python** and **Anvil**
 - 👯 I have recently joined the **EddieHub Open Source Community** and am collaborating on **#FitDevs**
 - 📫 How to reach me: **@janetdornan** on LinkedIn
-- ⚡ Fun fact: The banner above was created by firing cold enamel powders, on the base of a used baked bean can - **#MyUpcycledArt**
+- ⚡ Fun fact: The banner above was created by firing cold enamel powders, on the base of a used baked bean can.

 <!--
 **janet-dev/janet-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.